Anthodon decussatus: Names

 The name Anthodon was coined by Ruiz and Pavon in 1798 in their masterpiece, Flora Peruviana et Chilensis.
 It means "flower tooth" or "flower teeth", and refers to the prominent teeth that line the margins of the sepals and petals.
 At the end of their description, they wrote, "Genus Anthodon à foliolis calycinis et petalis dentato-ciliatis nominavimus".
-They described one species, Anthodon decussatum, named for the decussate arrangement of the leaves.
+They described one species, Anthodon decussatus, named for the decussate arrangement of the leaves.
 It is the type species for the genus.

 In 1940, Albert C. Smith named the second species, Anthodon panamense.
-Some have doubted that Anthodon contains two species, suggesting that it might be a single species with a disjunct distribution and a Panamanian variety.
+Some doubted that Anthodon contains two species, suggesting it is a single species with a disjunct distribution and a Panamanian variety.

 After Ruiz and Pavon established the genus Anthodon, several species were assigned to it by other authors, resulting in a genus that was hard to distinguish from a few others.
 These species have been reassigned to other genera.